Denis Quilley: 1970s

-1980s and later
+1980s

-Quilley returned to musicals in 1980, playing the title role in the first London production of Hugh Wheeler and Stephen Sondheim's Sweeney Todd.
+Quilley returned to musicals in 1980, playing the title role in the first London production of Hugh Wheeler and Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street.
 He won his second SWET award for the performance.
 He continued to divide his time between the musical and non-musical theatre.
 In 1983 he played Jupiter/Napoleon III in the BBC television production of Orpheus in the Underworld.
 In 1984 Quilley appeared on the original concept album for the musical Chess as Molokov.
 In 1985 at the Chichester Festival he co-starred with Diana Rigg in Antony and Cleopatra.
 Later that year he was in a BBC Mini-series Murder of a Moderate Man and a West End thriller, Fatal Attraction, before returning to musical theatre, in La Cage aux Folles in 1986.
 He played Georges, the partner of the flamboyant Albin (George Hearn).
 In The Guardian Michael Billington wrote that Quilley made his character "dapper, ebullient and tender: he persuades you he might have both sired a son and loved a man."
 In 1989 he played Francisco Pizarro in a national tour of The Royal Hunt of the Sun.
 Billington commented that Quilley "conveys Pizzaro's journey from tough, hard brutal commander to enraptured idolater and, finally, grieving lover: he is at once indisputably masculine and a figure skittishly enlivened by his rival's physical presence."